Samsung Galaxy Note 10 Image. CREDIT: Ishan Agarwal

 Samsung Galaxy Note 10 Release Date & Price

 It’s been roughly a year since the launch of the Samsung Galaxy Note 9, the company’s last entry in its Note line of S Pen-based phablets.
-The Note 9 was a smash success, both commercially and critically, with a number of “Phone of the Year” awards to its name.
+Note 9 was a smashing success, both commercially and critically, with a number of “Phone of the Year” awards to its name.
 It’s no wonder, then, that Samsung has been looking to follow up on that success sooner rather than later, and that its fans have been clamoring for more details.
 Even if it weren’t introducing potentially a ton of improvements, there’s a good chance that the Samsung Galaxy Note 10 would be the most popular phone of 2019.

-One of the more common criticisms of the Note 9 was its price, costing US$999 at launch for the base 128GB model (before the $999 price point became normalized).
+One of the more common criticisms of Note 9 was its price, costing US$999 at launch for the base 128GB model (before the $999 price point became normalized).
 Reports on the launch price of the upcoming Note 10 have varied, with some claiming that Samsung will maintain the US$999 price point for the starter model, with the Note 10+ going for $1199.
 When compared to the price hike between the S9 and S10, from $719 to $899 respectively, maintaining the Note 9 price point despite all the Galaxy Note 10’s technological upgrades would be quite the achievement.
 Others have claimed, however, that the Note 10 will start at 999 euros (~$1,125) instead, with the Note 10+ starting at €1149 (~$1300).

 |Model||Samsung Galaxy Note 10||Samsung Galaxy Note 10+||Samsung Galaxy S10|